 Less than a 20-mile drive north of downtown Boise, the Bogus Basin Mountain Recreation Area attracts visitors to its ski and snowboard slopes in the winter and its hiking trails in the summer.
 Bogus Basin also provides skiing and snowboarding lessons – and a lodge to relax and enjoy a bite and a drink after being out on the slopes.

-Recent visitors can't say enough about the beauty of Bogus Basin's 360-degree Treasure Valley views and its variety of ski runs.
+Recent visitors couldn't say enough about the beauty of Bogus Basin's 360-degree Treasure Valley views and its variety of ski runs.
 But even without powder on the slopes, reviewers rave about Bogus Basin, citing hiking and mountain biking opportunities.
 Other warm-weather activities include a scenic chair lift, an alpine coaster, a climbing wall and summer tubing.

 The Old Idaho Penitentiary started receiving criminals to its cell blocks, solitary confinement and even gallows back in 1872 – and closed in 1973 due to a rising prison population and outdated conditions.
 Over the 101-year timespan, Old Pen – as it's sometimes called – housed more than 13,000 inmates.
 Now listed on the National Register of Historic Places, the prison is open to visitors who wish to learn more about some of its notorious inmates and the harsh prison conditions on a tour.

-Recent visitors recommend watching the short video on the history of the penitentiary on-site, as it gives great context to the rest of the tour.
+Recent visitors recommended watching the short video on the history of the penitentiary on-site, as it gives important context to the rest of the tour.
 Other travelers warn against bringing young children, as some of the descriptions of the inmates' crimes and executions might be too graphic.
 Reviewers also praised the tour guides and suggested tagging along on a guided tour, especially since it does not cost extra.

 - #9View all Photos#9 in Boise2.3 miles to city centerTours, Wineries/BreweriesTYPELess than 1 hourTIME TO SPEND2.3 miles to city centerTours, Wineries/BreweriesTYPELess than 1 hourTIME TO SPEND

-- #10 in Boise0.6 miles to city centerMuseumsTYPE1 to 2 hoursTIME TO SPEND0.6 miles to city centerMuseumsTYPE1 to 2 hoursTIME TO SPENDRead More
+- #10 in Boise0.6 miles to city centerMuseumsTYPE1 to 2 hoursTIME TO SPEND0.6 miles to city centerMuseumsTYPE1 to 2 hoursTIME TO SPEND

-To learn about the Basque history and heritage, the Basque Museum & Cultural Center is a must-do.
+To learn about the Basque history and heritage, the Basque Museum & Cultural Center is a must-see.
 Established in 1985, the museum is the only Basque museum in the United States and its mission is to educate visitors on Basque history in Idaho and worldwide.
 The exhibits tell a narrative of the Basque history in northern Spain and shine a light on the Basque community that settled in Boise as sheepherders.
 The museum houses oral history archives, a library, a collection of records and tapes, manuscript materials, and a variety of artifacts and photographs.